trustedshops-public/.github/.github/CONTRIBUTING.md

 To make your life easier there is also a handy template available so feel free to use it.

-> ATTENTION: If you DONT provide steps to reproduce the ticket will be closed WITHOUT FURTHER NOTICE!
+> ATTENTION: If you DON'T provide steps to reproduce the ticket will be closed WITHOUT FURTHER NOTICE!

 ## Licence
 By contributing, you agree that your contributions will be licensed under the project's licence.